MinhDuc-book/ASEAN-LLM-League-for-Impact-2025/README.md

 # ASEAN LLM League for Impact 2025 - Fine-tuning AI Journey

 ## Introduction
 In the **ASEAN LLM League for Impact 2025** competition, I had the opportunity to participate in a challenge focused on fine-tuning large models to optimize performance.
 This repository summarizes my journey, experiments, and key achievements in AI fine-tuning.
+Through this experience, I gained valuable hands-on expertise in fine-tuning techniques and deepened my understanding of model behavior under domain-specific constraints.

 ## Abstract
 Organizer: AI Singapore